cardano-foundation/CIPs/CIP-0095/README.md

 #### CIP-62?

 [CIP-62? | Cardano dApp-Wallet Web Bridge Catalyst Extension](https://github.com/cardano-foundation/CIPs/pull/296)
-is another extension to the CIP-30 API, this proposal is independent of this.
+is another extension to the CIP-30 API, this proposal is independent of CIP-95.
-This specification does not rely on any of the implementation defined in CIP-62?.
-We have attempted to avoid any collisions of naming between these proposals, this was done to make wallet implementations more straight forward for wallets implementing both APIs.
+The CIP-95 specification does not rely on any of the implementation defined in CIP-62?.
+We have attempted to avoid any collisions of naming between these proposals, this was motivated by a desire to make wallet implementations more straight forward for wallets implementing both APIs.

 ### Open Questions

 - <s>The burden of transaction building to be placed on dApps or wallets?</s>
   - As we are replacing CIP-30's signTx it makes sense to follow the same flow and place the burden on the client applications.
-- <s>Move DRep key definitions into a CIP which is dedicated to describing CIP-1694 related credentials? or CIP-1852?</s>
-  - Yes, this is a cleaner approach, as we keep the purity of this proposal to being a wallet web bridge.
 - <s>Does supporting governance action submission a necessary burden for the scope of this proposal?</s>
   - Since moving burden of transaction construction from wallet to app, this